NikolaLohinski/terraform-provider-jinja/docs/data-sources/template.md

 ### Read-Only

 - `id` (String) The ID of this resource.
+- `merged_context` (String) JSON encoded representation of the merged context that has been applied to the template
 - `result` (String) Rendered template with the given context

 <a id="nestedblock--context"></a>